Coronavirus Information and Museum Reopening

-We are putting in place a number of mitigations as per advice from the UK Government, the National Museums Directors Council and the Association of Independent Museums.
+We operate a number of mitigations as per advice from the UK Government, the National Museums Directors Council and the Association of Independent Museums.
 We have also been awarded Visit England's 'Good to Go' mark for meeting their standards for reopening.
 Our measures include:

 - We're requesting that visitors wear a face covering whilst visiting the museum.
 We recognise that for health reasons some people aren't able to do so.
 As we're a small space wearing one if you;re able to do so helps safeguard other visitors, volunteers & staff

 - At busy times we may limit the number of visitors who can be inside the Museum at any one time; so socially distanced queuing will be enforced outside.

 - As with all Museums and many other institutions, we have been asked to take a contact name and telephone number or e-mail address as part of the UK Government's 'Test, Track and Trace' scheme.
 We ask all visitors to help us with this